threedaymonk/kunkunshi/README.md

 #### Hammer-on

-A hammer-on is notated by appending `'` (a single quote) to the note, after the length (if present):
+A hammer-on is notated by appending `'` (a single quote) to the note, after the duration (if present):

     t1/2'

-### Lengths
+### Durations

-The notation assumes a basic note length, as represented by a single grid cell in kunkunshi.
+The notation assumes a basic note duration, as represented by a single grid cell in kunkunshi.

-Lengths are in principle notated as fractions of this, so `a1/2` represents 合 for half the basic note length.
+Durations are in principle notated as fractions of this, so `a1/2` represents 合 for half the basic note duration.

 For convenience, the numerator can be omitted, so `a/4` is the same as `a1/4`.
 As a further convenience, the denominator is assumed to be 2, so `a/` is the same as `a1/2`.

-Other note lengths can in principle be notated as `a3/2` etc., although these do not commonly turn up in kunkunshi.
+Other note durations can in principle be notated as `a3/2` etc., although these do not commonly turn up in kunkunshi.

 ### Repetition